tm4rtin17/Password_Strength_Checker/README.md

 ## Contributing
 Contributions are welcome!
 Please fork the repository and create a pull request with your updates or improvements.

 ---
+## Changelog v1.0.1
+Several flow improvements made to make code more readable and helps the code appear more organized.

+- Created a second program `Main.py` to house the main control flow of the program.
+- Kept all of the functions on `Pass_Func.py` for separation from the main program.
+- Created `main()` which calls for user input and the the linked functions for checking the password.

+---